-Suppose your occupancy rate is not much satisfying compared to the market you are serving.
+Suppose your occupancy rate is not much satisfying compared to the market you serve.
 In that case, you must pinpoint the inefficiencies in your strategies and ensure you have done everything to maximise the occupancy rate across all your properties.

 2. Revenue Growth

 Set a revenue growth target and try to achieve it.
-Figure out if your revenue is rising sufficiently yearly as an increased revenue translates to business growth and prosperity.
+Determine if your revenue rises sufficiently yearly, as an increased revenue translates to business growth and prosperity.

-On the other hand, this KPI can also depict the areas where your best revenue is coming and can help you carefully analyse these sources and reinforce and duplicate their success.
+On the other hand, this property management KPI can also depict the areas where your best revenue is coming.
+It can help you carefully analyse these sources and reinforce and duplicate their success.

 3. Guest Turnover

 Retaining existing customers is simpler than searching for new ones.
-So, the guest turnover rate is of high importance for property management companies.
+So, the guest turnover rate is an important property management Key Performance Indicator.